sc-ventures/cloudbreak-documentation/docs/aws-launch.md

 * **Key-based**: This is a simpler option which does not require additional configuration at this point.
 It requires that you provide your AWS access key and secret key pair in the Cloudbreak web UI later.

-* **Role-based**: This requires that you or your AWS admin create two IAM roles: one to grant Cloudbreak access to allow Cloudbreak to assume AWS roles ("AssumeRole" policy) and the second one to provide Cloudbreak with the capabilities required for cluster creation ("cb-policy" policy).
+* **Role-based**: This requires that you or your AWS admin create two IAM roles: one to allow Cloudbreak to assume AWS roles ("AssumeRole" policy) and the second one to provide Cloudbreak with the capabilities required for cluster creation ("cb-policy" policy).

 **Option 1: Key-based**